sdiehl28/tutorial-website/content/projects/baseball/_index.md

 description = ""
 weight = 30
 alwaysopen = false
-lastmod = 2020-01-15
+lastmod = 2020-02-05

 +++
-This project has moved to: https://github.com/sdiehl28/baseball-analytics
+This project has moved to https://github.com/sdiehl28/baseball-analytics